Overview of information held and shared

 - for quality assurance to allow us to improve our service to you.

 Recordings of telephone calls will only be accessed where necessary by the management team within the Practice.
-Recordings of telephone calls are stored for three years after which they are deleted.
+Recordings of telephone calls are stored in accordance with the NHS records management code of practice 2021 retention schedule after which they are deleted.

 Data subject rights